-Schools are required to provide the necessary information and documentation to support requests for test accommodations.
-The designated state education agency has authorized ACT to collect and review this documentation.
+Schools are required to provide the necessary information and documentation to support applications for test accommodations.
+ISBE has authorized ACT to collect and review this documentation.
 All documentation provided to ACT will be kept confidential and will not become part of the student's ACT score record.